-Ford Cortina Valuation: 3 ads analysed
+Ford Cortina Valuation: 4 used car listings analysed

 autouncle-certified